2023 Amqui truck attack: Incident

 At 3:00 p.m.
-EST on March 13, 2023 in Amqui, a town 350 kilometers (220 miles) northeast of Quebec City in the Bas-Saint-Laurent region of Quebec, Canada, a man drove his pick up truck into groups of pedestrians walking along St-Benoît Boulevard, also known as Route 132.
-Investigators suggest the driver swerved between sides of the road in order to hit victims who were chosen at random.
+EST on March 13, 2023, in Amqui, a town 350 kilometers (220 miles) northeast of Quebec City in the Gaspésie region of Quebec, Canada, a man drove his pick up truck into groups of pedestrians walking along Saint-Benoît Boulevard, also known as Route 132.
+The driver fled the scene.
+A suspect turned himself to police shortly after the incident and was arrested.
+Investigators allege that the driver swerved between sides of the road in order to hit victims who were chosen at random and that it was a deliberate attack.

 A witness said victims were spread over hundreds of metres.
+Police allege that the driver swerved from one side of the road to the other to strike pedestrians at random.

-Eleven people were struck in the incident, including a baby and a toddler.
+Eleven people were struck in the incident, including a nine-month-old baby in a stroller and a three-year-old.
+The children's injuries were serious but not life-threatening.
 Two elderly men, aged 65 and 73, were killed.
-A third victim, aged 41, later died.
-Three victims remain in the hospital under critical condition.
+Three victims were hospitalized with life-threatening injuries; one, aged 41, later died.
+Three victims remain in the hospital in critical condition.